 In April of 2015, the school announced that we were beginning the process of becoming an IB World School.
 We began with the application for the Diploma Programme (DP – Grades 11-12), and followed with applications for the Middle Years Programme (MYP – Grades 6-10) and the Primary Years Programme (PYP – Grades 1-5).
-After many months of hard work and dedication from the students and staff we are extremely excited and proud to announce that Town Centre Private Schools is officially an authorized IB World School for the Middle Years Programme and Diploma Programme.
+After many months of hard work and dedication from the students and staff we are extremely excited and proud to announce that Town Centre Private Schools is officially an authorized IB World School for the Primary Years Programme, Middle Years Programme and Diploma Programme.
 I would like to take this opportunity to congratulate everyone involved on a job well done.

 As you may be aware, the IB Programme is considered to be the “gold standard” in education.
 The IB programme is an internationally recognized approach to education that will lead our students to some of the highest-ranking universities around the world.
 We would like to take this opportunity to thank you, the parents in being the driving force in bringing the IB Programmes to TCPS.
 We thank you for your continued support and parents can be confident in the School’s commitment to provide excellence in education for your child.